 A square outline is preferred if your light fixtures are square.
 A rectangular chassis might look better if the speakers are installed on either side of Velux windows or roof lanterns.

-Can I play my TV audio out of the Sonos in-wall vs. in ceiling speakers?
+Can I play my TV audio out of the Sonos in-wall vs. in-ceiling speakers?

 Sonos in-ceiling and in-wall speakers provide a versatile and easy to install solution for integrating speakers in a home theater system.

-The speakers can be mounted either in the ceiling or in a wall, and there are even specially designed in-ceiling speakers that attach to the underside of the joists in the ceiling, so they don’t take up any extra space.
+The speaker can be mounted either in the ceiling or in a wall, and there are even specially designed in-ceiling speakers that attach to the underside of the joists in the ceiling, so they don’t take up any extra space.

 Can you use a Sonos speaker as a speaker for a TV?